 |

-REN, or Ringer Equivalence Number.
-REN is a measurement
+REN, or Ringer Equivalence Number, is a measurement of the 'load'

-are fine.
-If over 5.0, you have overloaded the phone line.
+If over 5.0, you have overloaded the phone line (and the phones may have trouble

 Most corded phone will have a REN around 1.0 and most AC-powered phones

-will have a lower REN (some as low as 0.1, like some vtech cordless models).
+will have a much lower REN (some as low as 0.1, like some vtech cordless models).

 The maximum REN load from your local phone company is usually 5.0, which is